ABOUT

 At IGFAE and Universidad de Santiago de Compostela Prof.

-Xabier Cid Vidal
+Xabier Cid Vidal and Ms.

 The Steering Board of the MODE Collaboration includes:

-- Dr. Tommaso Dorigo, INFN-PD
+- Prof. Tommaso Dorigo, INFN-PD

 - Dr. Andrea Giammanco, UCLouvain